jupytercon/jupytercon2025-developingextensions/04-materials/06-working-on-your-own.md

 Follow these sections from chapter 2 to start a new extension from a template:

-1. [🛠️ Setup](02-anatomy-of-extensions.md#️-setup) - Set up your environment, Git, and GitHub repository
+1. {ref}`🛠️ Setup <anatomy-setup>` - Set up your environment, Git, and GitHub repository
-2. [🏋️ Exercise A: Extension creation and development loop](02-anatomy-of-extensions.md#️-exercise-a-15-minutes-extension-creation-and-development-loop) - Create your extension from the template and test the development loop
+2. {ref}`🏋️ Exercise A: Extension creation and development loop <anatomy-exercise-a>` - Create your extension from the template and test the development loop

-Once you have your extension set up and working, return here to choose an inspiration project below.
+Once you have your extension set up and working, proceed to work on your extension idea or return here to find inspiration below.

 ### 💫 Inspiration